 You should choose a full XL mattress if:

-Once you figure out the exact size of mattress you need, then the fun begins!
+Once you’ve decided between a twin vs. full mattress, the real fun begins!
 Choose between memory foam, latex, a hybrid mattress, and more.
-Make sure to pick cozy sheets, comforters, and pillows as well.
+Make sure to pick out some cozy bedding as well.